 in the Banner Advertising market in million US$

 The Digital Advertising market builds on top-down modeling based on the location’s economic power as measured by its Gross Domestic Product (GDP).
-Furthermore, we rely on market data from independent databases and third-party sources, analysis of various key market and macroeconomic indicators, historical developments, current trends, and reported performance indicators from the key market players.
+Furthermore, we rely on market data from independent databases and third-party sources, the analysis of various key market and macroeconomic indicators, historical developments, current trends, and the reported performance indicators of the key market players.
 The Banner Advertising segment is divided into the categories Desktop and Mobile.
-The Digital Advertising market only covers ad spendings placed by businesses (B2B).
+The Digital Advertising market only covers ad spending by businesses (B2B).

 Here you can find more studies and statistics about "Banner Advertising".